sbusso/htdocs.dev/src/content/blog/KumoMTA.md

   - smtp
   - tutorial
   - kumomta
+  - postfix
 ---

-For 15 years or so, Postifx has been my solution for sending out marketing emails.
+For 15 years or so, Postfix has been my solution for sending out marketing emails.
 Always on the lookout for something a bit more flexible and user-friendly.
 And then KumoMTA comes along!

 KumoMTA is a new (as of the end of 2023) solution for a high-volume, high-performance, on-premise email-sending platform.
 It is designed with a modern architecture mindset, mixing Rust and Lua for high performance and configurability.

-Email Service Providers don't want you to know about the Open Source project.
-Some pricey, big-name products out there (looking at you PowerMTA) should be sweating bullets right now.
+The Open Source project Email Service Providers don't want you to know about.
+Some pricey, big-name products out there (looking at you, PowerMTA) should be sweating bullets right now.
 ## Features
 - Use Lua as a configuration language.
-- Delivery to HTTP
+- Delivery to SMTP and HTTP
 - Events and metrics export
 - Extensive documentation and tutorials

-## What is an MTA?
+## First, What is an MTA?
-An MTA, or Mail Transfer Agent, is a key part of how emails are sent over the internet.
+An MTA, or Mail Transfer Agent, is a key part of how emails are sent over the Internet.
 In the context of SMTP, which stands for Simple Mail Transfer Protocol, the MTA acts like a mailman for emails.
 When you send an email, it first goes to an SMTP server.
-This server, working as an MTA, figures out where the email needs to go efficiently.
+Working as an MTA, this server figures out where the email needs to go efficiently.

 When you send an email, it first hits an SMTP server, which acts as the MTA.
-The MTA’s job is to find the best path to deliver your email.
+The MTA’s job is finding the best email delivery path.
 It looks up the recipient's email server using DNS (a system that matches email addresses with server locations) and then forwards your email there.

 Beyond just routing emails, MTAs have several important responsibilities, particularly in high-volume email sending scenarios: